hasanmoudud/geocompr/main.md

 ```

 The next stage is to specify a resampling strategy.
-Again we will use a 100-repeated 5-fold spatial CV:
+Again we will use a 100-repeated 5-fold spatial CV.

 <!-- Instead of saying "outer resampling" we concluded to use "performance estimation level" and "tuning level" (inner) in our paper
 # this is also what is shown in the nested CV figure so it would be more consistent -->